dwp/dataworks-open-source-policy/documentation.md

 DWP corporate policies apply.
 All publication in open repositories must be compliant with DWP corporate policies.

+Additionally, information which might be misconstrued by external parties must not be published in open repositories.
+For example, local projections for the uptake of a particular service are likely to be inaccurate, as these are generally based on multiple assumptions.
+These might be misconstrued by external parties as being official projections, which would potentially lead to confusion and reputational damage.

 ## Commercial Restrictions

 Commercially sensitive information must not be published in open repositories.

+If there is any doubt or uncertainty, approval from the DWP legal team must be obtained before publication.

 ## Licensing